harshjayprakash/experimental-blok/README.md

 </p>

-The "Canvas Grid" is a components that provides a coordinate grid, scaled at fifteen pixels or another specified value at startup (via CLI).
+The "Canvas Grid" is a components that provides a coordinate grid, scaled at fifteen pixels or another specified value at start up (via CLI).
 This grid contains the box entity and a surface to create walls ("obstructs") that blocks the box's movement.

 * The canvas is adapts to the full window client area.